HpuBioinformatics/WTDFold/README.md

-# UFold: Fast and Accurate RNA Secondary Structure Prediction with Deep Learning
+# FWUFold: Fast and Accurate RNA Secondary Structure Prediction with Deep Learning
 ## Abstract
 The precise prediction of RNA secondary structures is vital for unlocking their biological functions, yet conventional models face a major performance bottleneck when dealing with complex long-range dependencies and multi-scale features.
 To bridge this gap, we introduce FWUFold, a cutting-edge deep learning framework.
 FWUFold fuses the Discrete Wavelet Transform (DWT) into the pipeline of the classic U-Net.
 By breaking down intricate RNA sequences into multi-resolution frequency components, it vastly empowers the model to capture sharp structural boundaries and long-distance base pairs.